Tools for letting the macOS Keychain verify certs for python requests

 If for some reason you want to revert to "normal" requests (probably using certifi), in the same python process, you'll need to remove this module's injected stuff from urllib3 or requests.

-Remove the SSLContext if you used any of the Sessions:
+SSLContext if you used any of the Sessions:

 Clean up after using the "basic" API: